 At Opendoor Church, we believe that Small Group members should not miss the opportunity to participate in a Small Group due to the financial burden that finding childcare could cause.
 Should you need childcare, your Small Group leader can share with you our Small Group Childcare policy and how we can assist you.

 What if I don’t like the first group I try?

 The truth is, not everyone will find the best fit with the first group they try.
-This is why we encourage you to select a few groups that interest you, contact the leaders and try out a couple different groups before choosing the best one for you.
+This is why we encourage you to select a group that interests you and give it a try.
+If it isn't a good fit, then try another one.
 The simple strategy to finding success in Small Groups is to not give up.
 We believe there is a group that is right for everyone—including you!